Easy Taco Meat

 Why You'll Love this Recipe

-Whether you prefer warm tortillas or hard taco shells, you'll love this recipe for flavorful ground beef taco meat:
+Whether you prefer warm tortillas or hard taco shells, you'll love this recipe:

 • This is a fabulous meal prep recipe!
 Since taco meat is so versatile and can be used in many different recipes, you can make an extra large batch and refrigerate or freeze it until needed.

-• It only takes a few minutes to make this simple recipe.
-So you can have dinner on the table in no time!
+• It only takes a few minutes to make.
+You can have dinner on the table in no time!

 • You can easily adapt and change taco meat to fit your dietary needs and preferred flavor combinations.
-This is a wonderful base recipe that you can change up if needed.
+This is a wonderful base recipe that you can change up in many ways.

-Before you run to the grocery store, make sure you add these basic ingredients to your grocery list if you do not already have them. then you can make as much taco meat as you want:
+Before you run to the grocery store, make sure you add these basic ingredients to your list if you do not already have them.
+Then you can make as much homemade taco meat as you want!

-For a more lean meat option, use ground turkey or ground chicken.
+You'll need ground beef or some other kind of ground meat.
+For a leaner meat option, use ground turkey or ground chicken.
 It will cook just as well and take on the flavors of taco seasoning wonderfully!
+You can also use ground pork or even plant-based vegan ground "meat."

-Use a little water or broth to help incorporate the seasoning into the meat.
+Using a little water or broth helps incorporate the seasoning into the meat.
 Chicken broth and beef broth are both great options.

 How to Make Taco Meat

-Follow these step-by-step instructions to make this quick and easy recipe:
+Follow these step-by-step instructions to make this quick and easy family meal:

 Cook ground beef in a large skillet over medium heat, breaking apart with a spatula as it cooks.
 Once browned, drain off the excess grease.